bobbyliujb/fun_project/README.md

      gcloud config set zone zone-xxx
      gcloud compute --project "project-anme" ssh --zone "zone-xxx" "instance-name"
    ```
  * For personal study only.
 Never use the data for any kind of business activities!
-Copyright to 1p3c!